- Position status: Now Hiring

 Summer season - June through August

-Fall season - August through October
+Fall season - September through early November

 The Program Interns and Field Camp Interns will get exposure to a wide range of CFI’s adult and student field study programs in canyon country around Moab, UT.
 Programs take place in at our Professor Valley Field Camp, in National Parks, and on BLM, State, and Forest Service land.